The Golden Groove Has Finished Talking Poem by Emil Sharafutdinov

 But nothing in it makes me sorry for an instant.

-Neither I'm sorry for the years spent in vain,
+I'm neither sorry for the years spent in vain,

 Nor for the lilac blossom of my soul,

-A fire of a rowan-tree burns by a country lane
+A fire of a rowan tree burns by a country lane

-But doesn't make me warm at all.
+But it can warm no one at all.

-The rowan trusses won't burn out,
+The rowan clusters won't burn out,

 The yellowness will not destroy the crop,

-The melancholic words I drop.
+So melancholic words I drop.

 And if the wind of time, when I am gone,